 - Security: The operating system on which a Firestick runs is called Fire OS and is based on Android.
 Android smartphones make up the bulk of the mobile OS market share which in turn makes them a big target for hackers.
 And Android itself is notoriously insecure when compared to rival OS’s such as iOS.
 As a result, Firesticks are also vulnerable to being hacked or monitored.
 But using a VPN will encrypt all of your online traffic and therefore ensure your Firestick and all your personal data is secure.

-- Public Wi-Fi: The Firestick’s portability is a big attraction, but this is likely to mean connecting it to public Wi-Fi networks if you are travelling with it.
+- Public Wi-Fi: The Firestick’s portability is a big attraction, but this is likely to mean connecting it to public Wi-Fi networks if you are traveling with it.
 These are also notoriously unsafe and can put user data at risk.
-But again, the encryption offered by a VPN will protect all of your data which means you can use your Firestick on Public Wi-Fi with confidence.
+But again, the encryption offered by a VPN will protect all of your data which means you can use your Firestick on public Wi-Fi with confidence.

 - Accessing content abroad: Being portable, many Firestick users think they can take their entertainment around the world with them on business trips or holidays.
 But it is often not that simple.
 Most streaming services are only available in selected countries and will use geo-restrictive technology to prevent their service being used elsewhere.
 But with a VPN, you can get around this and by connecting to a server in your home country, should be able to use services from anywhere in the world.